Skip to content

 REST Controllers

-This page documents the bundled AuthController — its four endpoints, their decorators, request/response shapes, and how to subclass it to extend the workflow allow-list.
+This page documents the bundled AuthController — its seven endpoints (five @Public(), two ARBAC-gated), their decorators, request/response shapes, and how to subclass it to extend the workflow allow-list.

 AuthController